MythicAgents/Apollo/documentation-payload/apollo/commands/assembly_inject.md

 ## Summary

-Inject the unmanaged .NET assembly loader into a remote process and execute an assembly registered with `register_assembly` within that process.
+Inject the .NET assembly loader into a remote process and execute an assembly registered with `register_assembly` within that process.

 ### Arguments (Positional or Popup)